 The West Region comprises 17 states spanning nearly half of the continental United States, including Alaska, Hawaii, and the affiliated Pacific Islands.
 Wildland fire management in the West is challenging due to a variety of issues including; steepness of terrain, access limitations, & changing climate & invasive species.
-In areas managed for wilderness values, wildland fire management focuses on maintaining wilderness characteristics.
-Many parts of the West are experiencing extended drought for more than the past decade.
-Drought is one stressor that leads to increased wildfire threats.
-A stressed system or forest is more susceptible to infestations of insects, pathogens and disease, which can kill vegetation and in some areas has left millions of acres of dead, standing trees (see appendix F).
-The West has seen a rapid escalation of severe wildfire behavior over the past two decades resulting in increased wildfire suppression costs, significant home and property losses, and increased threats to communities.
-Wildfires in the West result in complex and costly efforts for post-fire restoration due to steep topography, threats to a clean water supply, and highly erosive soils and flooding.
+The West has been experiencing drought for the past decade.
+Drought is one of the stressors that lead to increased wildfire threats.
+A stressed forest is more susceptible to endemic bark beetles reaching epidemic populations resulting in mortality.
+Some standing dead forests pose an increased threat for wildfire.
+The West has seen a rapid escalation of severe wildfire behavior over the past two decades resulting in increased wildfire suppression costs, significant home and property losses, steepness of terrain, access limitations, & changing climate & invasive species"